damiensedgwick/op/README.md

 `op <language|framework>` or `op mdn <query>`

-#### NB.
-When searching MDN, only the first word is currently used in the search query, this will update soon!

 ### Contributions
 If there is a documentation link missing, and you would like to add it, feel free to open up a PR!